-About the Energy Policy Institute (EPI) & Center for Advanced Energy Studies (CAES)
+About the Energy Policy Institute & Center for Advanced Energy Studies

-The Energy Policy Institute is an integral part of the Center for Advanced Energy Studies (CAES), which is a public/private partnership between the Idaho National Laboratory, Boise State University, the University of Idaho, and Idaho State University.
+The Energy Policy Institute is an integral part of the Center for Advanced Energy Studies (CAES), which is a public/private partnership between the Idaho National Laboratory, Boise State University, the University of Idaho, Idaho State University, and the University of Wyoming.
 EPI provides robust and timely research that meets the challenges of an increasingly carbon-constrained economy, which include the need for energy and environmental security, as well as sustainable economic development.
 More

 EPI Affiliates published in 'Renewable and Sustainable Energy Reviews'